odoo/runbot/README.md

 ### Modules filters
 Modules to install can be filtered by repo, and by config step.
 The first filter to be applied is the repo one, creating the default list for a config step.
 Addon -module on a repo will remove the module from the default, it is advised to reflect the default case on repo.
 To test only a custom module, adding *-\** on odoo repo will disable all odoo addons.
 Only dependencies of custom modules will be installed.
 Some specific modules can also be filtered using *-module1,-module1* or somme specific modules can be kept using *-\*,module1,module2*
-Module can also be filtered on a config step with the same logic as repo filter, except that all modules can be un allowlisted from repo by starting the list with *\** (all available modules)
+Module can also be filtered on a config step with the same logic as repo filter, except that repo's blacklist can be disabled to allow all modules by starting the list with *\** (all available modules)
 It is also possible to add test-tags to config step to allow more module to be installed but only testing some specific one.
 Test tags: */module1,/module2*

 ### db template